wmwxwa/tyk-docs/tyk-docs/content/transform-traffic/request-body.md

 This middleware changes only the payload and not the headers.
 You can, however, combine this with the [Request Header Transform]({{< ref "transform-traffic/request-headers" >}}) middleware to apply more complex transformation to requests.

-There is a closely related [Response Body Transform]({{< ref "advanced-configuration/transform-traffic/response-body" >}}) middleware that provides the same functionality on the response from the upstream prior to it being returned to the client.
+There is a closely related [Response Body Transform]({{< ref "advanced-configuration/transform-traffic/response-body" >}}) middleware that provides the same functionality on the response from the upstream, prior to it being returned to the client.

 ## When to use the Request Body Transformation middleware
 #### Maintaining compatibility with legacy clients